 I cannot stress enough how important the therapeutic relationship is for getting the desired results.
 Even if you find out after several sessions that you are not connecting with your therapist, express this with them directly and ask for a referral to someone else or get back into search mode and keep looking for a therapist who suits you and your partner.

-What is the cost of counseling? – Greg, Garner
+– Greg, Garner

 Fees for therapy can vary by region, licensure level/credentials and whether or not an insurance plan may be utilized to assist with reimbursement.